Oluchiedeh/How-to-Create-an-EC2-Instance-on-AWS/README.md

 # How-to-Create-an-EC2-Instance-on-AWS

-The Cloud is an insteresting place, as companies move to the cloud there is need to provision virtual machines.
-One of the most use cloud provider in the world is Amazon Web Services (AWS).
+The Cloud is an interesting place, as companies move to the cloud there is a need to provision virtual machines.
+Amazon Web Services (AWS) is one of the most used cloud providers in the world.

 **Introduction:**